vortex-es/vortex-es.github.io/_posts/2016-05-19-3D-Remodeling.md

 Satisfied with Vortex windfield patterns but concerned about deviations from your local measurements?
 We now offer you a free solution!

-Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available.
+Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available within the area of a <a href="../solutions/farm.html">FARM</a>.

 Free-of-cost for new Runs!